sam-goldman/ArbSepoliaGasEstimation/README.md

 # Arbitrum Sepolia Gas Estimation Bug

 The gas estimates in the broadcast files for Arbitrum Sepolia are significantly lower than the actual gas used.
-This doesn't break `forge script`, but it breaks off-chain tooling that uses `forge script` to estimate the gas without broadcasting the transactions.
+This doesn't break broadcasting with `forge script`, but it breaks off-chain tooling that uses `forge script` to estimate the gas without broadcasting the transactions.

 To reproduce this bug, you'll need a funded private key on Arbitrum Sepolia.
 [Here's a faucet.](https://faucet.quicknode.com/arbitrum/sepolia)